-Sherly Li is a PhD student and Commonwealth Scholar within the Aetiology of Diabetes and Related Metabolic Disorders and Nutritional Epidemiology programmes.
-Her project will investigate the nutrient-gene interactions involved in Type 2 diabetes and obesity, supervised by Dr. Nita Forouhi and Dr. Robert Scott.
+Sherly Li was a PhD student and Commonwealth Scholar within the Aetiology of Diabetes and Related Metabolic Disorders and Nutritional Epidemiology programmes.
+Her project investigated the nutrient-gene interactions involved in Type 2 diabetes and obesity, supervised by Dr. Nita Forouhi and Dr. Robert Scott.

 Sherly is a registered Dietitian and undertook her degree in Dietetics at Monash University, in Australia.
 Prior to joining the MRC Epidemiology Unit, she worked with Monash University and King’s College London in contributing to the largest international study on dietitians and nutritional genomics.